 By default, the CNR LEG logs its messages to the CNR log.
 The LEG supports a debug mode and several trace levels.
-Logging and tracing are controlled from the LEG configuration file.
+The LEG configuration file controls logging and tracing.

 Changes made to the LEG configuration file become effective only when the LEG is restarted.